 Educational Trail of Malá – Veľká Skalka in the length of 2.2 km that leads through the woods extends between Malá Skalka and the monastery at Veľká Skalka.
 Every July, thousands of believers from all over Slovakia and abroad meet at Skalka to make a pilgrimage and celebrate the memory of St. Andrew – Svorad and Benedict.

 DISTANCE FROM TRENČÍN: 6 km

-HOW TO GET THERE: From Trenčín through Zamarovce, direction Nemšová.
+HOW TO GO THERE: From Trenčín through Zamarovce, direction Nemšová.
 The Monastery Veľká Skalka is situated from the church Malá Skalka nearly 1 km further on the left side.
 You can go along the road or across the forest.
 By bus: from Trenčín to Skalka nad Váhom, bus stop at Malá Skalka is on demand.

 GPS: 48°54’22” N, 18°04’27” E

 OPENING HOURS: see www.putnickemiestoskalka.sk

 Administrator of Malá and Veľká Skalka